BSV

 Incompetent leadership and a bad week

-Bitcoin Satoshi Vision, otherwise known as BSV, has not had a great week.
+Bitcoin Satoshi Vision, known as BSV, has not had a great week.
 The coin is near an all-time low, and the latest news cycle has been a series of gut punches to BSV leadership.
-When the leaders of the blockchain are a man faking to be Satoshi and a shady businessman, it's no surprise, though.
+When the leaders of the blockchain are a man faking to be Satoshi and an ignorant businessman, it's no surprise.

 Ira Kleiman sued Craig Wright, claiming that Wright stole the Satoshi Bitcoin fortune from his late brother Dave.
 The lawsuit had been going on for years, but recently was settled with the Judge ordering Wright to pay $100 million to Ira, who is the head of Dave Kleiman's estate.